 - Clinical physiologi - Andrei Malinovschi, acting

-- Lung, allergy and sleep research - Christer Jansson
+- Respiratory, allergy and sleep research - Christer Jansson

 Infections by bacteria, viruses and fungi is a major cause of disease globally and new epidemics and pandemics emerge repeatedly.
 To, if possible, block the arisal of such we study zoonotic diseases using a multidisciplinary approach.
 We also work with improvement of vaccines.
 Another important theme is antimicrobial resistance where we are engaged in multiple parallel projects and initiatives.